j4321/PyTkEditor/pytkeditorlib/doc/DOC.rst

     - Search and replace (in single tab or whole session)

-    - Run code in external terminal, embedded console or Jupyter QtConsole
+    - Run code in external terminal, embedded console or Jupyter QtConsole (if installed)

     - Optional syntax and style (PEP8) checking